eyzi/eyzi.github.io/src/naming-conventions/functions.md

 ```

 I would encourage people to find a better verb than `get` or `set` if
-they can help it, but those are truly the best verbs to use, then by
+they can help it.
+If those are truly the best verbs to use for a
-all means.
+particular function, then by all means.

 ```js
 function retrieveUser(id) { ... }